-This 5 day Chimps & Rwanda Gorilla Tour gives us the opportunity to visit the Nyungwe Forest National Park to trek chimps and to the Volcanoes National Park for gorilla trekking.
-You will also get opportunities to see other primates and birds along the way as you trek the major primates and crown the visit with a cultural exposure.
+This 5-day Chimps & Rwanda Gorilla Tour gives us the opportunity to visit the Nyungwe Forest National Park to trek chimps and to the Volcanoes National Park for gorilla trekking.
+You will also get opportunities to see other primates and birds along the way as you trek the major primates and crown the visit with cultural exposure.

 Nyungwe Forest Chimpanzee Adventure

 The Nyungwe rainforest is located in southwestern Rwanda, at the border with Burundi, to the south, and Lake Kivu and the Democratic Republic of the Congo to the west.
 The Nyungwe rainforest is probably the best-preserved montane rainforest in Central Africa.
 It is located in the watershed between the basin of the river Congo to the west and the basin of the river Nile to the east.
 From the east side of the Nyungwe forest comes also one of the branches of the Nile sources.